UpCloudLtd/crossplane-provider-upcloud/DEVELOPING.md

 ## Releasing new version

-The basic process for releasing a provider is described in [upboud docs](https://docs.upbound.io/upbound-marketplace/packages/#publishing-public-packages).
-However we need to deviate from it a bit since we use upjet generator.
+The basic process for releasing a provider is described in [upbound docs](https://docs.upbound.io/upbound-marketplace/packages/#publishing-public-packages).
+However, we need to deviate from it a bit since we use upjet generator.

-Currently the release process is entirely manual and goes as follow:
+Currently, the release process is entirely manual and goes as follows:
 1. Once all your changes are merged to the `main` branch, create a new tag and push it to the repo.
 This currently doesn't do anything, but we want to keep things organised and this helps with that.
 2. Make sure you have [up cli](https://docs.upbound.io/reference/cli/) installed and login to relevant account.
 3. Generate all the CRDs and controllers.
 This shouldn't really be necessary, but just to be sure: